 “Testing resources are challenged in many places, and there may be a plateau simply because there is not much more capacity for PCR tests,” he said.
 Many home tests are not counted in the officially reported figures either.

-The most recent days of reporting are often an undercount as data catches up, but this may be wildly exaggerated as the health care system is pushed to the brink.
+The most recent days of reporting are often an undercount as data catches up, but this may be wildly exaggerated as the healthcare system is pushed to the brink.

 “Overwhelmed and understaffed health departments could be falling behind in reporting,” he said.